There are 87 games in the first week of NCAA Football Division I.

 In 2007 Sports Fan Outreach [SFOI] was born as an effort to bring more Saints with him to preach at these sporting events and now through the SFOI George Whitefield program Bill is seeking men who believed they are called into full-time evangelism to join him to saturate the Western World with the Gospel.

 Over the years millions of souls throughout the Western World have heard the Word through Bill’s preaching and the great delight of his life is knowing and preaching Jesus Christ crucified.

 Bill is married and has three children.
-He is a commissioned evangelist of the Diocese of the South of the Anglican Church of North America, is a member of Church of the Apostles in Atlanta, GA and is presently enrolled in the Masters of Theology program at Wales Evangelical School of Theology [WEST].
+He is a commissioned evangelist of the Reformed Episcopal Church which is part of the Anglican Church of North America and is presently enrolled in the Masters of Theology program at Union School of Theology based in Oxford, England.
 You can read Bill’s frequent theological thoughts at his blog: BillAdams.co.

 Alex Burt – University of Georgia

 My name is Alex Burt.
 I am married to a wonderful woman named Kim and we have two children.
 Kaitlyn is 21 and Luke is 16.

 God found it in His mercy to save me in 1997 and I almost immediately felt the calling to take the Gospel of Jesus outside the four walls of the church.
 I remember hearing an old preacher say: “I hear all these young preachers complaining about not having anywhere to preach!
 Last time I checked, there was still a sidewalk out there!”

 Although I didn’t realize it at the time, that triggered something inside me and before I knew it, I was outside our local Courthouse the first Saturday of every month preaching.